linode/docs/docs/websites/erp/install-an-odoo-13-stack-on-ubuntu-18-04/index.md

 ### Create an Odoo Service

 Create a systemd unit called `odoo-server` to allow your application to behave as a service.
-Create a new file at `/lib/systemd/system/odoo-server.service` and add the following:
+Create a new file at `/lib/systemd/system/odoo-server.service` and add the following, replace `/home/<user>` with the directory where you setup your virtual Python environment:

 {{< file "/lib/systemd/system/odoo-server.service" shell >}}
 [Unit]